gavinkflam/gavinkflam/README.md

 ### Hi there, I'm Gavin

 I am a full-stack developer based in New York.
 In my free time, I contribute to open-source projects related to Kubernetes, containerization and DevOps.
+Some of my notable contributions include:

 * Podman - added container level hosts file configuration and fixed Docker API compatibility with network aliases.
 [1]
 * Prometheus - fixed public IP address discovery in Azure service discovery module.
 [2]